 Navigator Library offers a robust collection of open education resources for K-12, post-secondary, and lifelong learning.
-The highly curated content is tagged to competencies that are crosswalked to state frameworks, and include accessibility tags.
+The highly curated content is tagged to competencies that are crosswalked to state frameworks and include accessibility tags.
 Navigator’s catalog includes more than 4 million open resources and 250,000 assessment questions.

 Content analysis of the learning activities associates the activities with transcripts, summary, and phrase-cloud.
 Machine classification connects learning activities with competencies and resource types.
 Navigator uses the data stream to compute metadata such as relevance, engagement, and efficacy.
-The metadata is reviewed and enhanced by human experts where appropriate.
+The metadata are reviewed and enhanced by human experts where appropriate.

 For every discipline of learning, Navigated Learning Collaborative members can collaborate to develop the competency framework complete with learning maps.
 Existing curriculum can then be aligned to the competency framework to enable the navigation experience.